University Advising Center Staff

 Graduate Assistant Academic Advisor

-Alyssa is a second year student in the Honors Program pursuing a double major in Finance and Economics.
-She would like to receive her MBA and become a Financial Advisor in the future.
-She is currently involved in Circle K International, Business Student Council, Business Peer Mentors, and Honors Ambassadors.
-She is passionate about helping others academically and professionally and enjoys spending her free time running, hiking or volunteering.
+Alyssa is a third year student in the Honors Program pursuing a double major in Finance and Economics.
+She aspires to become a Financial Advisor following graduation.
+She is passionate about helping others academically and professionally and she enjoys spending her free time volunteering and traveling.

 Giovanny graduated with Honors from Procter R. Hug High School in 2013 and is currently pursuing a Bachelors of Science in Computer Science and Engineering.
 He is involved with Circle K International and Dean's Future Scholars.
 In his free time he enjoys running, hiking, swimming, cooking and exploring different cities, foods and cultures.

 McXine, pronounced "Mac-xine", graduated with an Honors and Advanced Diploma from North Valleys High School in 2013.
-She is currently pursuing a dual major in International Business and Economics.
+She is currently pursuing a major in Elementary Education.
 She spends most of her free time volunteering with Circle K International and at a local elementary school near campus.
 She likes exploring unknown places, so if there's ever a chance for her to travel, she most likely says yes to it.